elyasaf755/JackCompilerVSCodeExtension/README.md

-# Jack Compiler Extension For Visual Studio Code
+# A Jack Compiler Extension For Visual Studio Code
 A **Save & Compile** compile button for Jack programming in Visual Studio Code

 ### Installation:<br>